T3DocumentationStarter/PeterPan/Documentation/IncomingNotes/Index.rst

 My question at Slack in channel WriteTheDocs/General:

-   Let's say I (from de) want to write documentation for en_US.
+   "Let's say I (from de) want to write documentation for en_US.
    What are the rules about what words should be capitalized in headlines?
-   Can you point me to some relevant information?
+   Can you point me to some relevant information?"

 From the answers: